 We are fortunate to have approximately 150 volunteers who are highly valued, not least for the generosity with which they give their time, but for the dedication and commitment, they bring to the Trust.

-Our volunteers are also invaluable in helping us obtain feedback from patients about their hospital experience, which is used to inform the national NHS inpatient survey and also the Friends and Family Test.
+Our volunteers are invaluable in helping us obtain feedback from patients about their hospital experience, which is used to inform the national NHS inpatient survey and also the Friends and Family Test.

 Wye Valley NHS Trust voluntary services department ensures that volunteers are placed, orientated and given basic training on their service areas.

 Volunteers have expressed how much they value this experience especially:

 - Having a sense of satisfaction from helping others

 - Creating a balance in your life